-This pork mince and rice recipe is one of the most easiest and declicious comfort foods.
+This simple pork and black fungus mince recipe is one of the those pure home comfort foods.
 It is flavoured with traditional Chinese sauces that give it a salty and sweet taste that pairs perfectly with white jasmine rice.
 The recipe is super cheap and easy which is great for a weekday family dinner or prep meals.

-The dish we have most often would have to be this pork mince recipe.
+This dish is easily the most popular “go to” meal at home.
 It is my ultimate comfort food and I would be happy to have it everyday of the week.
-Steph on the other hand would most likely disapprove.

 My Tips for Success